 Currently, our board of directors performs the duties of a corporate governance committee and regularly reviews our corporate governance principles and practices.
 The ROC Company Act requires that directors shall be elected by stockholders.
 Our articles of incorporation requires us, beginning in the fifth commencement, to establish at least three independent directors in the number of directors.
 The elections for directors shall proceed with the candidate nomination system; the stockholders shall elect the directors from among the nominees listed in the roster of director candidates.
-Stockholders holding stock over 1% are entitled to nominate candidates of directors in written to us.
-The numbers of candidates nominated by stockholders shall not exceed the numbers of directors to be elected; neither the numbers of candidates nominated by the Board.
-Elections for independent and non-independent directors shall proceed concurrently, and the number of elected independent and non-independent directors shall be calculated separately.
+Stockholders holding stock over 1% are entitled to nominate candidates of directors to be elected; neither the numbers of candidates nominated by stockholders shall not exceed the numbers of directors to be elected; neither the numbers of candidates nominated by the Board.
+Elections for independent directors shall be calculated separately.